Using Language Models as Closed-Loop High-Level Planners for Robotics Applications: A Brief Overview and Benchmarks: Abstract

 \section{Abstract}

-Large Language Models (LLMs) and Vision Language Models (VLMs) have been widely used for embodied symbolic planning.
-Yet, how to effectively use these models for closed-loop symbolic planning remains largely unexplored.
-Because they operate as black boxes, LLMs and VLMs can produce unpredictable or costly errors, making their use in high-level robotic planning especially challenging.
-In this work, we investigate how to use VLMs as closed-loop symbolic planners for robotic applications from a control-theoretic perspective.
-Concretely, we study how the \emph{control horizon} and \emph{warm-starting} impact the performance of VLM symbolic planners.
-We design and conduct controlled experiments to gain insights that are broadly applicable to utilizing VLMs as closed-loop symbolic planners, and we discuss recommendations that can help improve the performance of VLM symbolic planners.
-The project website can be found \href{https://github.com/haowwang/vlm_embodied_planning_benchmarking}{here}.
+Large Language Models (LLMs) and Vision Language Models (VLMs) have become popular tools for embodied high-level planning.
+However, their deployment in black-box settings often leads to unpredictable or costly errors.
+To harness their capabilities more reliably in robotic systems, we empirically investigate practical strategies for integrating language models as closed-loop planners.
+Concretely, we study how the \emph{control horizon} and \emph{warm-starting} impact the performance of language model-based planners.
+We design and conduct controlled experiments to extract actionable insights, providing recommendations that can help improve the performance and robustness of language model-based embodied planning.
+The full implementation and experiments are available on the project website\footnote{\url{https://github.com/haowwang/vlm_embodied_planning_benchmarking}}.